dnlluong/dnlluong.github.io/essays/frameworks-dilemma.md

 ---
 <img width="200px" class="rounded float-start pe-4" src="../img/frameworks/frameworks.png">

 HTML is easy, yes.
 CSS is easy, yes.
 Creating things from HTML and CSS that look amazing is not easy.
 You might need a specific layout that you would need to keep trial and erroring to figure out.
+If you're trying to recreate something things might be a little off.
+Maybe a little off centered, or too much padding from the top, and you have to adjust for those values.
+At least thats from my experience of HTML and CSS maybe I'm still not well-versed and thats why I think its so tough.

 ## Learn the ins and outs of HTML and CSS

+  I personally think that before diving into frameworks you should be a good bit proficient in html and css without any frameworks, if time is alotted.

 ##